KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # Modifications Part 2

-For my second Modification I have made my posture corrector portable with the use of a power bank.
-Along with sewing my arduino and my LED lights to my posture corrector.
+For my second modification, I made my posture corrector portable using a power bank along with sewing my Arduino and my LED lights to my posture corrector.

-This allows my posture corrector to be used essentially everywhere as I no longer need to have my arduino connected to my laptop for power.
-In order to sew the arduino and LED lights to my brace, I had to make multiple loops with my string in order to properly secure them in place.
-Sewing my arduino, power bank, and LED lights into my back brace makes my project much more organized and easier to transport.
-Originally I had to carry the arduino in my hands but now I have essentially full range of motion when moving with my back brace.
+This allows my posture corrector to be used essentially everywhere as I no longer need to have my Arduino connected to my laptop for power.
+To sew the Arduino and LED lights to my brace, I had to make multiple loops with my string to properly secure them in place.
+Sewing my Arduino, power bank, and LED lights into my back brace makes my project much more organized and easier to transport.
+Originally I had to carry the Arduino in my hands but now I have essentially full range of motion when moving with my back brace.

-A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off requiring a replacement.
-However my previous experience in sewing made this attempt look much more appealing as I learned to better space my running stitches and better tie off my string once I'm done sewing.
+A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off and requiring a replacement.
+However, my previous experience in sewing made this attempt look much more appealing as I learned to better space my running stitches and better tie off my string once I'm done sewing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c_0KX9H5bLY?si=OWW0cfxlXA8gGvAx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>